psrenergy/PSRClassesInterface.jl/docs/src/examples/graf_files.md

 ## Graf files
 The data relative to a Study is usually stored in a JSON file, where an attribute can have its data indexed by time intervals, as presented earlier.

 However, a time series can be too large to be stored in a JSON for some Studies.
-For these cases, we save the data in a Graf file.
+For these cases, we save the data in a separate file.
+We will refer to such file as Graf file.
 When an attribute has its information in a Graf file, there's an entry in the regular JSON file specifying it.

 In the following example, each `PSRDemandSegment` object will have its attribute `HourDemand` data associated with a time series, saved in the files `hourdemand.hdr` and `hourdemand.bin`.
 Objects are distinguished by the `parmid` attribute, which in this case has the `AVId` value of each `PSRDemandSegment` element.